 Dogs should be leashed for four important reasons:

 2. dogs pose a risk to vulnerable flora and fauna species and the Bluff Trail is located within a area designated for wilderness protection,

-3. because dogs can be injured by porcupine, coyote, and other animals in the area, and
+3. because dogs can be injured by porcupine, coyote, and other animals in the area, as well as possibly being injured by hunting and trapping practices, and

 Best Practice in an Ideal Leave No Trace World: